Set-valued propagation of chaos for controlled path-dependent McKean-Vlasov SPDEs: Introduction

+with i.i.d. (= independent, identically distributed) initial data, whose distribution we denote by~\(\nu^n\), where

 denotes the empirical distribution of the particles, \(\f = (\f^1, \dots, \f^n)\) are arbitrary feedback controls and \(W^1, \dots, W^n\) are independent cylindrical Brownian motions.
-Here, the linearity \(A\) is the generator of a strongly continuous semigroup on the Hilbert space $H$, which is the state space of the particles.
-Let \(\ocA^n (x)\) be the set of empirical distributions of such particle systems.
-The associated set of mean field limits is denoted by \(\cA^0 (x)\).
+Here, the linear operator \(A\) is the generator of a strongly continuous semigroup on the Hilbert space $H$, which is the state space of the particles.
+Let \(\ocA^n (\nu^n)\) be the set of empirical distributions of such particle systems.
+The associated set of mean field limits is denoted by \(\cA^0 (\nu^0)\), where \(\nu^0\) denotes the limit of \(\nu^n\) in suitable Wasserstein topology.
 It consists of all laws of mild solutions to so-called McKean--Vlasov (or distribution dependent) SPDEs of the type

-with initial value \(X_0 = x\), where \(\f\) is an arbitrary feedback control and \(W\) is a cylindrical Brownian motion.
-Finally, let \(\ocA^0 (x)\) be the set of all probability measures that are supported on the set \(\cA^0 (x)\), i.e.,
+where \(\f\) is an arbitrary feedback control and \(W\) is a cylindrical Brownian motion.
+Finally, let \(\ocA^0 (\nu^0)\) be the set of all probability measures that are supported on the set \(\cA^0 (\nu^0)\), i.e.,

-We notice that \(\ocA^n(x)\) and $\ocA^0 (x)$ consist of probability measures on a set of probability measures, which appears to be natural due to the interest in laws of empirical distributions.
+We notice that \(\ocA^n (\nu^n)\) and $\ocA^0 (\nu^0)$ consist of probability measures on a set of probability measures, which appears to be natural due to the interest in laws of empirical distributions.

-This setting can equivalently be framed in the realm of stochastic processes under parameter uncertainty, also called nonlinear stochastic processes, as studied, e.g., in the recent papers \cite{C23b, CN22a, CN22b, neufeld2017nonlinear, NVH, peng2007g}.
+This setting can equivalently be framed in the context of stochastic processes under parameter uncertainty, also called nonlinear stochastic processes, as studied, e.g., in the recent papers \cite{C25_SIFIN, C23b,CN22a, CN22b, CN25, neufeld2017nonlinear, NVH, peng2007g}.
 This connection provides a comprehensive interpretation of our framework, formulating Knightian uncertainty within the notion of stochastic control.

-Our contribution is twofold and investigates the relation of the set-valued maps \(x \mapsto \ocA^n (x)\) and \(x \mapsto \ocA^0 (x)\) from an analytic and a stochastic optimal control perspective.
+Our contribution is twofold and investigates the relation of the sets \(\ocA^n (\nu^n)\) and \(\ocA^0 (\nu^0)\) from an analytic and a stochastic optimal control perspective.